WayneWu0526/WayneWu0526.github.io/_pages/about.md

 -->

 # 🔥 News
+*2024.09.14* &nbsp;🎉🎉 Congratulations on the acceptance of the paper in IEEE/ASME Transactions on Mechatronics!

 *2024.09.06* &nbsp;🎉🎉 Congratulations on the acceptance of the paper in IEEE Transactions on Medical Robotics and Bionics!

 *2023.11.18* &nbsp;🎉🎉 Congratulations on the acceptance of the paper in IEEE Transactions on Industrial Electronics!